 Steve’s imaginative stories explore a humorous and whimsical future where androids become integral to human life, blending advanced robotics, biotech, and AI with a playful, slightly twisted perspective.

-His tales highlight the quirky, cockeyed interactions between humans and AI, inviting readers to ponder the future with a smile.
+His tales highlight the quirky, cockeyed interactions between humans and AI, inviting readers to ponder the future from a different perspective.

 Lucky has arrived!